It is common to use a headset microphone for television news and broadcast shows, theatrical performances, and, of course, for auditoria presenters.

 However, in times where the mobility is limited, a headset mic is also an extremely convenient solution for journalists, when they work remotely.

-A headset microphone is practical for several reasons:
+is practical for several reasons:

 - It's close to the sound source